marcjamot/event-sourcing/README.md

 ## Admin API

 Convenient tool for getting an overview of the business as well as managing users.
+Events can be added for changes performed through the `AdminAPI` to provide auditing log.

 ## Events